Mainland or Free Zone EAU: Which structure to choose?

 The mainland, to conquer the local market

-The free zone, for international ambitions
+The free zone, with international ambitions

 The Free Zone is the strategic choice if most of your customers are abroad.
 It excels in international trade and global services, such as an e-commerce platform delivering outside the UAE or a software development agency working with international clients.
 The benefits?
-0% corporation tax (subject to conditions), 100% foreign ownership and simplified registration processes.
+0 % corporation tax (subject to conditions), 100 % foreign ownership and simplified registration processes.

 Tax and costs: the impact on your business model